 ITINERARYDETAILED Itinerary (offsite)

-Day 1: Windhoek to Mariental
+Day 1: Windhoek to Kalahari Namibia

 (Bagatelle Kalahari Game Ranch Campsite or similar)

 You will be collected at your Windhoek accommodation between 07:30 & 08:00.
 We start our journey on the main highway, travelling south through the thin strip of Kalahari Desert that protrudes into the eastern side of Namibia.
 We pass several small towns along the way including Rehoboth, traditional home of the Baster people.
-We bid the main road farewell at Kalkrand and head off into the Kalahari.
+We bid farewell to the main road at Kalkrand and head off into the Kalahari.
 The Kalahari Desert is not a true desert as it receives too much rain.
 Its red dunes are very different from those of the Namib, but often equally beautiful.
 They are long, not very high, have a sharp crest and are often covered by tufts of grass.

 In the late afternoon you will enjoy a sunset drive where you can view a variety of game such as giraffe, kudu, zebra, oryx, blue wildebeest and eland.
 You are able to experience breathtaking views of the reserve that has some of the highest dunes in the region.
 The Kalahari has more than 150 bird species for guests who are bird enthusiasts.
 The well-known suricate, more commonly known as a meerkat can also to be seen.
-As the day draws to a close, guests are treated to a sundowner on a dune, complemented by refreshments and a Namibian snack, while enjoying a breathtaking sunset over the Kalahari.

 Activities: Afternoon sunset drive